fjdu/chem_reduce/README.md

 abundMaxHeavy = 1E-50  !
 A species will not be removed unless its abundance is lower than this. abundMaxSecondary = 1E-50  !
 For similar purpose abundMaxC = 1D-50 prio_reac_threshold = 0.001  !
-Reactions with relative importance higher than
+Reactions with relative importance lower than
-! this will not be removed.
-The importance for a reaction is different for ! different species; it is simply the rate of that reaction devided by the total ! rate of the production or destruction of a species (at a given time). prio_spe_threshold = 0.001  !
+! this will be removed.
+The importance of a reaction is different for ! different species; it is simply the rate of that reaction devided by the total ! rate of the production or destruction of a species (at a given time). prio_spe_threshold = 0.001  !
 Similar